openregulatory/templates/templates/qms/vigilance/sop-vigilance.md

 |--------------------------------------|--------------------------------------------------------|
 | Completed evaluation of the incident | Completed reporting to authorities (and Notified Body) |

-### 4. Initiate Field Safety Corrective Action (FSCA)
+### 5. Initiate Field Safety Corrective Action (FSCA)

 Based on a risk and root cause analysis of the event, the PRRC decides if field safety corrective actions (FSCA) are required to reduce existing risks (note: FSCA may also be required to prevent the occurrence of reportable events).
 Possible FSCAs are described as part of the general considerations of this process.

-Before actions are taken, we inform users / customers about such as part of a field safety notice (FSN).
+Before actions are taken, we identify affected users / customers and inform them about such actions as part of a field safety notice (FSN).
 The FSN is written in the language of the respective country and must at minimum include:

 * Subject: **Safety Alert**
 * Manufacturer information (e.g. contact details)